wemrysi/quasar/README.md

 {"id":6,"guid":"a2863ec1-9652-46d3-aa12-aa92308de055","isActive":false,"balance":"$1,621.67","picture":"http://placehold.it/32x32","age":34,"eyeColor":"blue","latitude":-83.908456,"longitude":67.190633}
 ```

-The output format can be selected using an `Accept` header as described above.

-Given a directory path (ending with a slash), produces a `zip` archive containing the contents of the named directory, database, etc. Each file in the archive is formatted as specified in the request query and/or `Accept` header.
+If the supplied path represents a directory (ends with a slash), this request produces a `zip` archive containing the contents of the named directory, database, etc. Each file in the archive is formatted as specified in the request query and/or `Accept` header.

 ### PUT /data/fs/[path]